MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 We are introducing the layer of `AcquisitionInfoProvider` to `getDetails()` (rather than flattening the API) in order to leave the possibility of additional functionality attached to `AcquisitionInfoProvider` open.

+### Attribution on browser installs

+Currently user agent (UA) installs are initiated by the user directly on the website they want to install.
+There's no opportunity for these web app installs to have attribution information in the same way that store or app repo initiated web app installations do.
+However, with the addition of the Web Install API, there exists a possibility of cross-domain UA installations that may have associated attribution information.
+In this case, the UA is responsible for returning referral information to the web app since there would be no associated attribution for the Acquisition Info API to query. _[See the Web Install API explainer for more information.][Web Install API]_

 ## Privacy and Security Considerations

 1. _Lack of validation_: It is assumed that the Store platform does not perform any validation or sanitation of the Campaign ID itself.

-2. _Lack of user control regarding acquisition identifiers_: This solution provides no method for the user to clear, disable, or modify the data retrieved from `AcquisitionInfo`.
+2. _Lack of user control regarding acquisition identifiers_: This solution provides no method for the user to clear, disable, or modify the data retrieved from `AcquisitionInfoProvider`.
 We recognize that different vendors may have specific preferences and requirements regarding this aspect, so we defer to the individual Store platforms to handle that implementation.

 3. _Potential misuse of acquisition identifiers_: Acquisition identifiers could potentially be